STUDYING IN BEAUTIFUL BALI, INDONESIA

 Non-European students: check the fees here.

-When participating in two semesters at the Udayana University, students will be given a 100 EUR discount on the tuition fee of the second semester.
+When participating in two semesters at the universities in Bali, students will be given a 100 EUR discount on the tuition fee of the second semester.
 The tuition for both semesters is paid before the start of the study abroad program.
 You also get the same discount if you apply for a second semester at any other Asia Exchange’s partner university.
 Read more about the benefits of spending two semesters abroad.

-In addition to the study place, you will benefit from AE’s services, receive an AE Guide, an AE Student Card, Orientation Days and an Ice-Breaking event at the first weekend of the semester.
+In addition to the study placement, you will benefit from Asia Exchange’s services, receive an Asia Exchange Guide, Orientation Days and an Ice-Breaking event at the first weekend of the semester.
 The study materials are either provided free-of-charge or can be purchased very affordably.

-Bali is an acclaimed surfer’s paradise but the island, despite being small, caters to all ages and interests from golfing to local culture and arts, in addition to the devoted sun bathers who can enjoy the white sandy beaches all around the island.
+The island of Bali, despite being small, caters to all ages and interests from golfing to local culture and arts, in addition to the devoted sun bathers who can enjoy the white sandy beaches all around the island.
 Are you interested in studying in Bali, and love surfing?
 Find out more about combining the two on our Surf and Study -page.

 Do you have questions regarding studies at Warmadewa University?
 Our student Henri is studying at Warmadewa University in summer semester 2017.
 He is happy to share his experiences with you!

 Languages: English, Finnish

 Henkka’s adventure in Bali

 Henri is a 24-year-old student from Finland.
 This summer he will be taking a leap to a completely new world as he is going to study as an exchange student at Warmadewa University and explore the wonders of Indonesia for four months.